-This section describes the procedures followed by the Plan in making internal claim decisions and reviewing appeals of denied claims.
+This section describes the procedures followed by the Plan in making internal claim decisions and reviewing Appeals of denied claims.
 These procedures apply to claims for health benefits.

-The Plan's internal claims and appeal procedures are designed to provide the Member and their Eligible Dependent with a full, fair, and fast claim review and so that Plan provisions are applied consistently with respect to all other similarly situated individuals covered by the Plan.
-The Plan must consult with a health care professional with appropriate training and experience when reviewing an adverse benefit determination that is based in whole or in part on a medical judgment (such as a determination that a service is not Medically Necessary or appropriate or is Experimental or Investigational).
+The Plan's internal claims and Appeal procedures are designed to provide the Member and their Eligible Dependent with a full, fair, and fast claim review and so that Plan provisions are applied consistently with respect to all other similarly situated individuals covered by the Plan.
+The Plan must consult with a health care professional with appropriate training and experience when reviewing an Adverse Benefit determination that is based in whole or in part on a medical judgment (such as a Determination that a service is not Medically Necessary or appropriate or is Experimental or Investigational).

 The internal claims process pertains to determinations made by the Plan about whether a request for benefits (known as an initial "claim") is payable.
-If the Plan denies a Member's or Eligible Dependent's initial claim for benefits (known as an "adverse benefit determination"), he or she has the right to appeal the denied claim under the Plan's internal appeals process.
+If the Plan denies a Member's or Eligible Dependent's initial claim for benefits (known as an "Adverse Benefit Determination"), they have the right to Appeal the denied claim under the Plan's internal Appeals process.

-A Member or Eligible Dependent may be able to seek an external review with an Independent Review Organization (IRO) that conducts reviews of adverse benefit determinations either (i) after the Plan's internal appeals process has been exhausted, or (ii) under limited circumstances before the Plan's internal claims and appeals process have been exhausted.
+A Member or Eligible Dependent may be able to seek an external review with an Independent Review Organization (IRO) that conducts reviews of Adverse Benefit Determination s either (i) after the Plan's internal Appeals process has been exhausted, or (ii) under limited circumstances before the Plan's internal claims and Appeals process have been exhausted.